FLOWERSONGSMUSIC

 in more traditional settings daily throughout Mexico,

-who continue to play and compose original music,
+who continue to play traditional and compose original music,

 in traditional settings and non traditional settings